Changissnz/nu_merchant_principal/README.md

 the samples from arbitrary information-flow intake.

-Obtuse judgments can count in cases in which there is the lack of immediate consequences for the sentient being, the practitioner of the obtuse judgment, if they are to acquire dominion over their "immediate vicinity".
+Obtuse judgments can count in cases in which there is the lack of immediate consequences against the sentient being, the practitioner of the obtuse judgment, if they are to acquire dominion over their "immediate vicinity".
 The acquisition of dominion gives credence to the practitioner of the obtuse judgment.
-And maybe in contentious affairs, those that already have established dominion through their obtuse judgments will find their foe weak and beneath them.
-The foe may have relied on a perception-first model in their daily practices, only to discover that their information-flow intake was not substantial enough to adversely compare with obtuse judgments.
+And maybe in contentious affairs, those that have already established dominion through their obtuse judgments will find their foe weak and beneath them.
+The foe may have relied on a perception-first model in their daily practices, only to discover that their information-flow intake was not substantial enough to adversely compare with those with obtuse judgments against them.

 Here is a musing on what superiorities of two classifications in thought processes, with no definitive